zsellera/pico-decoder/README.md

 1. The parallel wire transmission line has a characteristic impedance around 700 Ohm, while most measurement-purposed coaxial cables have around 50 Ohms.
 This is quite a mismatch.
 2. Ideally we'd like to have the wires floating relative to the electric ground.
 The shield of the coaxial cable is ground-referenced though.
 It's connected to the shield of the USB cable, which is connected to the earthing at the PC end.

 To solve both of these problems, we have to place an impedance transformer between the parallel wires and the coaxial cable.
-Ideally this should have a 14:1 ratio, but such ratio must be custom made.
+Ideally this should have a 6:1 ratio (ground-level installation) or 10:1 (overhead installation), but such ratios must be custom made.
 Other, 1:9 transformers are widely available though, thanks to the HAM community.
 These transformers are called "baluns", as they also act between a balanced (parallel wire) line and an unbalanced line (coaxial cable).
-While 1:9 ratio creates some reflection, but it is within tolerable limits (see "Size matters" section down below).
+While 1:9 ratio creates some reflection, but it is well within the tolerable limits (see "Size matters" section down below).

 Search for "NoElec 1:9 HF antenna balun", they cost ca. 3 EUR, and are available from Aliexpress and Amazon.